KILLinefficiency/Explore/Documentation/Explore Documentation.md

 #### *26. server*
-``server`` allows sharing of data from Explore to one or more device running Explore if all of them are connected to a common network like WiFi.
+``server`` allows sharing of data from a device running Explore to one or more device running Explore if all of them are connected to a common network like WiFi.

 Let's consider Device1 and Device2, each one running Explore, connected to a common WiFi.